mpeeples2008/ArchNetSci/_book/01-data.md

 In these networks, individual settlements are treated as nodes and edges are defined and weighted based on similarities in the ceramic wares recovered at those settlements.
 Ceramic data used to generate networks are apportioned into a sequence of 50-year chronological intervals using methods described in detail by Roberts and colleagues (2012) and Ortman (2016; see discussion in Mills et al. 2018) so that we are able to explore change through time.
 Site locations and other site attribute data are also considered in some examples.
 R implementations of these chronological apportioning methods are available on GitHub as well ([R implementation of Roberts et al. 2012](https://github.com/mpeeples2008/CeramicApportioning), [R implementation of Ortman 2016](https://github.com/mpeeples2008/UniformProbabilityDensityAnalysis)).

-* **[SWSN Attribute Data AD 1300-1350](data/AD1300attr.csv)** - Attribute data for SWSN sites dating between AD 1300 and 1350 including site name, site sub-region (Macro), and jittered easting and northing UTM coordinates.
+* **[SWSN Attribute Data AD 1300-1350](data/AD1300attr.csv)** - Attribute data for SWSN sites dating between AD 1300 and 1350 including site name, site sub-region (Macro), and jittered easting and northing UTM coordinates (Zone 12N).
 * **[SWSN Similarity Data AD 1300-1350](data/AD1300sim.csv)** - Symmetric similarity matrix based on Brainerd-Robinson similarities for all SWSN sites dating between AD 1300 and 1350.
-* **[The Chaco World Attribute Data AD 1050-1100](data/AD1050attr.csv)** - Attribute data for sites with Chacoan architectural features dating between AD 1050 and 1100 including site IDs, site names, site sub-regions, counts of different kinds of public architectural features, and jittered easting and northing site locations.
+* **[The Chaco World Attribute Data AD 1050-1100](data/AD1050attr.csv)** - Attribute data for sites with Chacoan architectural features dating between AD 1050 and 1100 including site IDs, site names, site sub-regions, counts of different kinds of public architectural features, and jittered easting and northing UTM site locations (Zone 12N).
 * **[The Chaco World Ceramic Data AD 1050-1100](data/AD1050cer.csv)** - Ceramic count data by ware for sites with Chacoan architectural features dating between AD 1050 and 1100.
 * **[The Chaco World Network AD 1050-1100](data/AD1050net.csv)** - Adjacency matrix of binarized network of ceramic similarity for sites with Chacoan architectural features dating between AD 1050 and 1100.
 * **[San Pedro Networks throgh Time](data/Figure6_20.Rdata)** - An .RData file that contains `igraph` network objects for the San Pedro region ceramic similarity networks for AD1250-1300, AD1300-1350, and AD1350-1400.